8fold/commonmark-fluent-markdown/README.md

 - adding or modifying a CommonMark-compliant configuration and
 - adding or resetting extensions (if not using the fluent API extension methods).

-Note: When add an extension, Fluent Markdown uses the full class name of the extension, not an instance of the extension.
-This is part of the waiting for the last possible moment before executing.
+Note: When adding an extension, Fluent Markdown uses the full class name of the extension, not an instance of the extension.
+This is a deviation from they way CommonMark works, however, it is in keeping with the desire to wait for the last possible moment before executing.

 ```php